 This bill amends the penalties for trafficking offenses involving individuals under 18 years of age, significantly increasing the severity of the punishment.
-Specifically, it modifies RSA 633:7, II and III, changing the minimum sentence from 7 years to 18 years and the maximum sentence from 30 years to life imprisonment for individuals convicted of maintaining or making available a minor for commercial sex acts or sexually explicit performances.
-Additionally, the bill clarifies that knowledge of the victim's age is not required for conviction, and consent from the minor does not serve as a defense.
+Specifically, it modifies RSA 633:7, II and III to establish that individuals convicted of maintaining or making available a person under 18 for commercial sex acts or sexually explicit performances will face a minimum sentence of 18 years and a maximum of life imprisonment, replacing the previous minimum of 7 years and maximum of 30 years.
+Additionally, the bill clarifies that knowledge of the victim's age is not required for conviction, and consent from the victim does not serve as a defense.

 Statutes affected: Introduced: 633:7